codeboyim/rws/README.md

 The code in this sample is extracted from the RealWork project.
 It has been simplified and re-developed to emphasize on the following technical features:

-- Code separation and modular development
+- Code separation and modularized development
-- Re-usable components
+- Re-usable components, e.g. Notes
 - Nested Backbone views, models and collections
 - Model/collection editing status track
-- Observation/Event pattern for communications between parts via Backbone.Event
+- Observer/Event pattern for module interactions via Backbone.Event
 - On-demand data loading
 - Chaining asynchronous activities using Promise (jQuery Deferred object)
 - A simple CSS grid framework and modular architecture